txtdirect/website/content/docs/getting-started/content.md

 $ txtdirect -conf CONFIG_FILE
 ```

-CONFIG_FILE is the path to your config file and also note that the mentioned command should be runned where the TXTDirect binary is located.
+CONFIG_FILE is the path to your config file.